 Liz Eswein – The New Yorker

-Liz comes from the furthest afar, hailing from the hustle and bustle of New York City.
-She does not like vegemite and is most excited about the animals she will encounter on the trip.
+Liz hails from the hustle and bustle of New York City and she does not like vegemite.
+She is most excited about the animals she will encounter on the trip.

 Essential Item: Her camera